manassaloi/manassaloi.github.io/_posts/2023-11-08-designers-could-pm.markdown

 ---
 layout: post
-title:  "Designers could do your job"
+title:  "A designer could do your job"
 ---

 bUt iF dEvs aNd desIgnErs dID thEiR jObs tHe wOlrd wOuLd nOT nEed PMs